Scarsrcool10/dotfiles/README.md

 # dotfiles
 # Do the thang!
 WEE
 To utilize these awesomesauce dotfiles, do the following.

 1. clone down this repo at `$HOME/dev/`
-2. run `new_setup` to install all neccessary initial components and chsh to zsh
+2. run `source $HOME/dev/dotfiles/zshrc`
 3. run `make_syms` to build all the symlinks correctly.
+4. run `new_setup` to install all neccessary initial components and chsh to zsh
-4. install your own oh-my-zsh theme, or run the powerline10k one installed here with `p10k configure`
+5. install your own oh-my-zsh theme, or run the powerline10k one installed here with `p10k configure`

-What does this get you? oh baby, lots of stuff!.
+What does this get you?
+Oh baby, lots of stuff!.
+This will managed all your dotfiles for pry config, git config, bundle config, and aliases as well as install all of the following.
+You can skip the zsh and oh-my-zsh with prompts if you don't want those.

 1. zsh
 2. oh-my-zsh
 3. geckodriver
 4. pry
-5. symlinks
+5. rbenv
-6. aliases.
+6. ruby 2.6.3
+7. mysql@5.7
+8. symlinks
+9. custom git config
+10. a ton of useful aliases.
-7. much much more
+11. much much more